FLaTNNBio/SNN_for_Enhanced_Cancer_Type_Detection/README.md

 <br>

 The Siamese Network can only be launched if it has a classification model already trained and saved.
 In the project the classification model has already been trained.
-If you want to use the models in this project and not start experimenting again set the parameters in this way (example for <code>0030</code> dataset):
+If you want to use the models in this project and not start experimenting again set the parameters in this way:
 ```
 only_variant = False
 data_encoded = True